nijikokun/fluf/readme.md

   A Fast, Minimalistic, Micro Routing / Web Application Framework for PHP5.

-  **fluf** allows you to quickly start routing, utilizing sessions, cookies, files, keeps the namespace clean, and keeps your codebase + you sane.
+  **fluf** allows you to quickly start routing, simplify code, keep the namespace clean, and keeps you + your codebase sane.

 ``` php
 <?